hnykda/tutos/RPi.md

 ```
 Keywords here are **active (running)** in "Active" and  **enabled** in "loaded".
 If there is not **enabled**.
 Just run this: `systemctl enable netctl-ifplugd@eth0.service`

+Now try if you are connected to the internet.
+Type `ping 8.8.8.8`.
+If you don't see `ping: unknown host 8.8.8.8` it's good!
+If you do, your internet connection is not working.
+Try to find out why - unfortunately it is not possible to solve it here.

+**Warning**
+Try also `ping google.com`.
+It may not work even pinging 8.8.8.8 worked.
+The reason is bad DNS servers (doesn't matter what it is).
+To solve this you have to find "DNS servers of your IPS".
+Try to google it.
+If you find them, add them to `resolv.conf`.

 Reboot you rpi using `systemctl reboot`.
 You must be able to connect to it again after one minute.
 If not, somthing is wrong...
 In that case, you need to find out why connection stoped working - if you have keyboard and monitor, you can repair it.
 If not, you can try to edit mistake on other computer by inserting SD card.
 Otherwise, reinstall...

 ### Installing some sugar candy